practicusai/docs/docs/tutorial/data-profiling.md

 # Data Profiling

-_This section requires a Practicus AI cloud node.
-Please visit the [introduction to cloud nodes](worker-node-intro.md) section of this tutorial to learn more._
+_This section requires a Practicus AI Cloud Worker.
+Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._

 Profiling your data is an extremely powerful way to get a good understanding of your data distribution and correlations.

 - Open _Explore_ tab
-- Make sure a _Cloud Node_ is selected (upper right)
+- Make sure a _Cloud Worker_ is selected (upper right)
-- Select _Cloud Node Files_ and open the file below
+- Select _Cloud Worker Files_ and open the file below
 - Home > samples > insurance.csv
 - Select Analyze > Profile